Paul Di'Anno: Norwegian live band (2008–2024)

-Present
+2010s

 Di'Anno was, before being jailed in March 2011, recording a new solo album with Paulo Turin, the guitarist who worked on Feel My Pain and Nomad.
 The album was being produced by Dieter Roth in his studio in Germany.
 However, work on the album ceased due to record company problems.

-He maintained an extensive world tour schedule, including two recent trips through America where traditional metal band Icarus Witch served as both his opening and backing band.
-In June 2012, Di'Anno was given the Freedom of the City of Bariloche in Argentina for charitable work carried out several years ago.
+He maintained an extensive world tour schedule, including two trips through America where traditional metal band Icarus Witch served as both his opening and backing band.
+In June 2012, Di'Anno was given the Freedom of the City of Bariloche in Argentina for charitable work carried out several years earlier.

 In 2014, Di'Anno sang on lead vocals on the bonus track "Fuck You All" on the album Big Trouble by hard rock band Hollywood Monsters.
 The album was released in 2014 on Mausoleum Records and featured Steph Honde on vocals and guitars, Vinny Appice on drums, Tim Bogert on bass and Don Airey on keyboards.

-In August 2014, Di'Anno has scrapped his retirement plans and released a new album with his new band, Architects of Chaoz, called The League of Shadows.
+Despite planning to retire in 2013, in August 2014 Di'Anno released a new album with a new band, Architects of Chaoz, called The League of Shadows.

-In 2015, he returned to Brazil on his tour "The Beast is Back", saying that this would be his last in the country.
-In this tour, the singer was accompanied by musicians from Rio de Janeiro, Vinnie Tex (guitar), Thiago Velasquez (bass) and drummer Braulio Drumond; they currently part of the North American Leather Leone's band.
+In 2015, he returned to Brazil on his tour "The Beast is Back", saying that this would be his last there.
+He was accompanied by musicians from Rio de Janeiro, Vinnie Tex (guitar), Thiago Velasquez (bass) and drummer Braulio Drumond; they later joined Leather Leone's band.
 Di'Anno made eight presentations around the country.
-These members would be part of the new band, however due to health problems, the singer had to pause activities and the project in standby.
+These members would be part of the new band, however due to health problems, the singer had to pause activities.

 The same year, Di'Anno was interviewed extensively for the book Iron Maiden: 80 81, by author Greg Prato.

-In May 2016, Di'Anno was hospitalized for undisclosed medical issues and was forced to cancel his previously announced June 2016 tour of Brazil.
-According to the tour's promoter, Blog n Roll Produções, Di'Anno is undergoing a series of tests to help ensure an accurate diagnosis and identify an appropriate course of treatment.
+In May 2016, Di'Anno was hospitalised for undisclosed reasons and was forced to cancel an announced June 2016 tour of Brazil.

-On 29 October 2017, Di'Anno joined The Iron Maidens on stage for their encore at the O2 Academy in Islington, London, performing Wrathchild and Iron Maiden.
-Di'Anno appeared in a wheelchair.
+On 29 October 2017, Di'Anno, in a wheelchair, joined The Iron Maidens on stage for their encore at the O2 Academy in Islington, London, performing "Wrathchild" and "Iron Maiden".